4/29/2025

 speaker

-Jeff Rallies
+Jeff Raleigh

 speaker

-That is correct, Jeff.
+is correct, Jeff.

 speaker

-Jeff Rallies
+Jeff Raleigh

 Okay.
 And as we think about kind of reported versus core, it sounded fairly positive on the core side.
 You know, that's your guide of 320 to 330.
-I guess the net of that is we're thinking about reported comes in, core comes up and again hugging that 320, 330 for the year on total reported.
+I guess the net of that is we're thinking about reported comes in, core comes up, and again, hugging that 320, 330 for the year on total reported?

 speaker